cobbgcall/cobbgcall/README.md

 - 🌱 I’m currently learning AWS, GCP, Terraform, Docker, Kubernetes...
 - 📫 To reach me use: cobbgcall@gmail.com.

-I'm going to use this account to share my exercicies with the community, with the main goal to teach and learn more about this amazing world of the technology.
+I'm going to use this account to share my exercicies with the community, with the main goal to teach and learn more about cloud, devops, and ia technologies.

 <!---
 cobbgcall/cobbgcall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.